ava-dn/avas_2025/_posts/Foundation/2025-03-04-trimester_2_final.md

 Talk with sharon

-Im considering comp sci A, computer science A is more of a classwide project learning more about communication and
+Im considering comp sci A, computer science A is more of a classwide project

+learning more about communication and

 getting through small errors because lots of different people committing.
-More about organization and

-planning, java instead python
+More about organization and planning, java instead python

-Wants to take cognitive science, which uses computer science which is important in college and the future.
+Sharon wants to take cognitive science, which uses computer science which is

- I thought just a computer science major involves comp sci, didnt know it incorporates other majors
+important in college and the future.
+I thought just a computer science major

+involves comp sci, didnt know it incorporates other majors